aftoncodes/Pyth-OS/README.md

 A personal project of mine to create a working OS based on Python 3.10

-Note: THIS IS NOT AN ACTUAL OS, ITS SIMPLY A PROJECT I MADE FOR FUN
+Note: THIS IS NOT AN ACTUAL OS, ITS SIMPLY AN OS-LIKE PROJECT I MADE FOR FUN

 This has been a project idea of mine for a while, and I've finally made it a reality.
 Support is appreciated!